peter-murray/workflow-application-token-action/README.md

           ....
 ```

-Get a token with a limited subset of the permissions of the Github Application, in this case just the `actions:write` permission;
+Get a token with a limited subset of the permissions of the Github Application, in this case just the `actions:write` permission:
 ```yaml

 jobs: